XanderCodeBase/multi-select-filter/README.md

 - [Dependencies](#dependencies)

 ## Overview
 This project is a multi-select filter component built with React, TypeScript, and Vite.
-It uses modern tools like Tailwind CSS for styling, Vitest for testing, and Storybook for component development.
+It leverages Apollo GraphQL for both client-side queries and server-side data management, Tailwind CSS for styling, Vitest for testing, and Storybook for component development.

 ## Design decisions